stonybrook-lin539/main/source/main/05_mappings/01_ngram_mappings.md

 ::: example
 One could say that German has a UR *li:d* for *song*.
-If we want the plural of that, we use a rewrite rule that appends the plural marker *ɐ* to this UR, yielding *li:dɐ*.
+If we want the plural of that, we use a rewrite rule that appends the plural marker *er* to this UR, yielding *li:der*.
 The singular of *li:d*, on the other hand, has no special marker, so the rule for singular would not add any pronounced material to the UR.
 But this means that the UR is subject to the rewrite rule for word-final devoicing, which replaces *d* with *t*, yielding *li:t*.
-Hence both *li:dɐ* and *li:t* are surface forms of the same UR *li:d*, which explains why native speakers of German can recognize them as related forms even though they only share *l* and *i:*.
+Hence both *li:der* and *li:t* are surface forms of the same UR *li:d*, which explains why native speakers of German can recognize them as related forms even though they only share *l* and *i:*.
 :::

 There are many excellent phonology textbooks that explain the appropriate use of URs and rewrite rules in great detail.